h2oai/h2o-3/h2o-docs/src/product/flow.rst

 .. figure:: images/Flow_ScoringHistory.png
    :alt: Scoring History example

-**Variable importances**: (GBM, DL) Represents the statistical significance of each variable in the data in terms of its affect on the model.
+**Variable importances**: (GBM, DRF, DL) Represents the statistical significance of each variable in the data in terms of its affect on the model.
 Variables are listed in order of most to least importance.
 The percentage values represent the percentage of importance across all variables, scaled to 100%.
 The method of computing each variable's importance depends on the algorithm.
 To view the scaled importance value of a variable, use your mouse to hover over the bar representing the variable.
+Refer to the :ref:`variable-importance` section for more information.

 .. figure:: images/Flow_VariableImportances.png
    :alt: Variable Importances example

-**Confusion Matrix**: (RF, GBM) Table depicting performance of algorithm in terms of false positives, false negatives, true positives, and true negatives.
+**Confusion Matrix**: (DL) Table depicting performance of algorithm in terms of false positives, false negatives, true positives, and true negatives.
 The actual results display in the columns and the predictions display in the rows; correct predictions are highlighted in yellow.
 In the example below, ``0`` was predicted correctly 902 times, while ``8`` was predicted correctly 822 times and ``0`` was predicted as ``4`` once.

 .. figure:: images/Flow_ConfusionMatrix.png
    :alt: Confusion Matrix example